 On September 27, 2012 and November 22, 2012, the Company issued press releases entitled "Talon Metals Provides Operational Update on its Trairão Iron Project" and "Talon Metals Reports Positive Metallurgical Results for the Trairão Iron Project, Brazil" (the "Update Press Releases") which, among other things, provided updates on the recent work completed by the Company on the Trairão Project, including further mineralogical and metallurgical test work.
-Please refer to the Update Press Releases for further information.
+Please refer to the Update Press Releases available under Talon's SEDAR profile at www.sedar.com for further information.